dammy001/vue-mono/README.md

 # vue-mono

-# Mono Component for Vue 2.x
+# Mono Component for Vue 3.x

-A Vue Plugin for mono integration.
+A Vue 3 package for mono integration.

 ### Install